gabriellavlara/Master-thesis/Experiments/Base Pipeline.md

 | Good for misinformation research? | Not ideal   | Excellent        |
 | Testing prompting strategies?     | Excellent   | Not ideal        |

+###

+# Problems & Improvements
+- [ ] Write a "status update" functionality for my generation code
+- [ ] Also add eventID to the generation json maybe? or not, just store it on different names
+- [ ] Restructure the folders to have one probably called scripts/generate.py
+-